 To learn about the symptoms, diagnosis, and treatment options for these and other diseases, see Learning About Your Disease.

-The healthy cells for a transplant can come from three sources:
+For an autologous transplant, the healthy cells for a transplant can come from 1 of 2 sources:

-If you need an allogeneic transplant, your doctor will look for a marrow donor or cord blood unit that matches your HLA tissue type.
-HLA stands for human leukocyte antigen, a marker your immune system uses to recognize which cells belong in your body and which do not.
+Allogeneic Transplant: Your doctor will look for a marrow donor or cord blood unit that matches your HLA type.
+HLA stands for human leukocyte antigen.
+This is a marker your body uses to know which cells belong in your body and which don’t.

-If a donor is not found in your family, your doctor can search for an unrelated donor or cord blood unit through the registry of the C.W.
+If you don’t have a donor in your family, your doctor will search for an unrelated donor or cord blood unit through the registry of the C.W.
 Bill Young Cell Transplantation Program, also called the Be The Match Registry®.
 The registry is a listing of potential marrow donors and donated cord blood units.

 The registry is operated under Federal contracts by the National Marrow Donor Program® (NMDP).
-The NMDP has agreements with its global partners that provide access to more than 22.5 million potential marrow donors and more than 601,000 cord blood units.
+The NMDP has agreements with its global partners that provide access to nearly 29 million potential marrow donors and more than 712,000 cord blood units.

 For more about the search process, HLA matching, and steps of a transplant, such as evaluating your health before transplant, the preparative regimen, receiving your new cells, and recovery, see

-Your doctor chooses your treatment based on several factors, including the status of your disease and your health.
-A disease can change over time.
-For example, when a disease is first diagnosed, it may be in a chronic (slow-moving), stable phase.
-Within weeks or months the disease can change to a crisis status.
-Or, after receiving one treatment, the disease can be in remission.
+Your doctor recommends your treatment based on several factors, including the status of your disease and your health.
 Different treatments are better at different times for each disease.

 Your doctor will consider both your disease status and your current health when deciding on a treatment method.
-In general, results are better when the transplant is done:
+In general, transplant works better when:

 Some questions you may want to ask your doctor about treatment options are: